 unless they have a fairly advanced background in computer programming,

 they are unlikely to "pass out" of LSP 121.
 For more information on the QRTL II (LSP 121) equivalency exam, please go to the Quantitative Reasoning Center (click on "placement", then click "LSP 121" tab.
 Use the link labeled "LSP 121 Placement Exam Study Guide.")

-PLEASE NOTE: Non-Honors students who take both LSP 120 and LSP 121
+PLEASE NOTE: students who pass both LSP 120 and LSP 121

-may "waive" one of their Liberal Studies program Learning Domain courses
+need to "waive" one of their Liberal Studies Program Learning Domain courses

-OTHER THAN the Scientific Inquiry: Lab course.
+OTHER THAN the Scientific Inquiry: Lab or Science as a Way of Knowing course.
 Please note, however,

 that all students must take at least one course in each Learning Domain.